 Northern communities currently depend on a single fibre optic line.
 When that line goes down, the region is largely cut off from the digital world.
 Once in Inuvik, the fibre line will connect to the existing Mackenzie Valley Fibre Link.
 Together, the new line will complete a 4,000-kilometre network.
 That network will provide communities along the loop with a backup line in the event of a service disruption and provide more reliable internet and cellphone services.

 The Dempster Fibre Line will be a public asset owned by the Government of Yukon.
 NorthwesTel will lease and operate the line for a period of 20 years.

 Current project status

 The government has actively engaged and involved in the planning process:

 - the Vuntut Gwichin First Nation;

-- the First Nation of Na Cho Nyäk Dun; and
+- the First Nation of Na Cho Nyäk Dun;

 For the latest information on the Dempster Fibre Project, read our monthly newsletters.